Our letter to the Secretary of State for Health and Social Care

 Want to join our movement to improve the lives of people affected by dementia?
 Sign up as one of our amazing campaigners today.

-Update (20/4/20): We've clarified our wording above to reflect the fact that a Do Not Resuscitate order must be physically signed by a doctor, not a patient.
+We have clarified our wording above to reflect the fact that a Do Not Resuscitate order must be physically signed by a doctor, not a patient.
 However, our very real concern is that people with dementia may be pressured to consent to DNRs - we believe that blanket approaches should not be taken, consistent with NHSE guidance.